-Loren Rieseberg, PhDProfessor, Department of Botany
+Loren Rieseberg, PhDProfessor, Faculty of Science, Department of Botany

 Professor Loren Rieseberg’s lab integrates high-throughput genomic methods, bioinformatics, ecological experiments and evolutionary theory to study the origin and evolution of species, domesticated plants and weeds.
-Dr. Rieseberg used utilized the UBC Farm as a living laboratory for his research “Divergence in Gene Expression in Uncoupled from Divergence in Coding Sequence in a Secondarily Woody Sunflower”.
+Dr. Rieseberg used the UBC Farm as a living laboratory for his research “Divergence in Gene Expression in Uncoupled from Divergence in Coding Sequence in a Secondarily Woody Sunflower”.